-The project site is not located within an Alquist-Priolo Earthquake Fault Zone where special studies addressing the potential for surface fault rupture are required.
-The closest fault considered capable of surface fault rupture is the San Andreas fault, located approximately 9.6 miles southwest of the site.
+The site is not located within an Alquist-Priolo Earthquake Fault Zone where special studies addressing the potential for surface fault rupture are required.
+The closest fault considered capable of surface fault rupture is the San Andreas fault, located approximately 8.7 miles southwest of the site.

 Santa Clara is within a region characterized by numerous active faults and high seismic activity.
-An active fault is one which has experienced seismic activity during historic time (since roughly 1800) or exhibits evidence of surface rupture during Holocene time.
+An active fault is one which has experienced seismic\activity during historic time (since roughly 1800) or exhibits evidence of surface rupture during Holocene time.
 A potentially active fault is the one that exhibits evidence of activity during Quaternary time.
-The closest active or potentially active fault to the site, according to the California Department of Mines and Geology (CDMG) is the Monte Vista-Shannon fault, located approximately 5.5 miles southwest of the site.
-The next closest active or potentially active faults are the Hayward (SE Extension, 8 miles east), San Andreas (9.6 miles southwest), and Calaveras (southern, 10.8 miles east).
+The closest active or potentially active fault to the site is the Monte Vista-Shannon fault, located approximately 5.6 miles southwest of the site.
+The next closest active or potentially active faults are the Hayward Fault, located approximately 9.3 miles northeast, and the Calaveras Fault, located approximately 11 miles northeast.